 Bounce and movement will put strain on the ligaments holding up the breasts.
 Over extended periods of time this type of trauma will result in sagging of the breasts, not to mention pain and discomfort while exercising.

-Smoking is an unhealthy habits that not only effects your lungs but also effects the largest living organ on your body, your skin.
+Smoking is an unhealthy habit that not only affects your lungs, but also affects the largest living organ on your body, your skin.

 Always cover up and wear sunscreen to minimise sun damage.